I love quotes about children and nature, don’t you?

 “Children more than ever, need opportunities to be in their bodies in the world – jumping rope, bicycling, stream hopping and fort building.
 It’s this engagement between limbs of the body and bones of the earth where true balance and centeredness emerge.” ~ David Sobel

 “To raise a nature-bonded child is to raise a rebel, a dreamer, an innovator… someone who will walk their own verdant, winding path.” ~Nicolette Sowder

 “Restore balance.
 Most kids have technology, school and extracurricular activities covered.
-It’s time to add a pinch of adventure, a sprinkle of green time and a big handful of play.” ~ Penny Whitehouse
+It’s time to add a pinch of adventure, a sprinkle of sunshine and a big handful of outdoor play.” ~ Penny Whitehouse

 “Let the children be free; encourage them;